Digital Remedy: History

-2017: CPXi rebrands as Digital Remedy; Nibble launches as a replacement to Consumer Media; SVP of Digital, MNI Targeted Media Inc., Matt Fanelli named to Digital Remedy Board of Directors; and Digital Remedy is TAG validated.
+In 2017, CPXi rebrands as Digital Remedy; Nibble launches as a replacement to Consumer Media; SVP of Digital, MNI Targeted Media Inc., Matt Fanelli named to the Digital Remedy Board of Directors; and Digital Remedy is TAG validated.

-2018: Industry veteran Keith "Kappy" Kaplan joins the Digital Remedy Board of Directors; Donna Speciale joins the Board of Directors adding the unique perspective to the board-traditionally from ad tech and media operations backgrounds- due to her expertise in off- and online media, strategy, and investment; Digital Remedy hires media sales veteran TJ Sullivan for the newly created EVP of Sales role.
+In 2018, industry veteran Keith "Kappy" Kaplan joins the Digital Remedy Board of Directors; Donna Speciale joins the Board of Directors adding the unique perspective to the board-traditionally from ad tech and media operations backgrounds- due to her expertise in off- and online media, strategy, and investment; Digital Remedy hires media sales veteran TJ Sullivan for the newly created EVP of Sales role.

-2019: David Zapletal is named Digital Remedy's Chief Innovation and Media Officer; Digital Remedy launches new OTT advertising platform, Flip; Programmatic industry veteran, Alex Chatfield, VP of Sale and Account Management for Xandr Invest, joins the Digital Remedy Board of Directors; CEO and Co-founder of Advisr, Quique Nagle, is also welcomed to the Digital Remedy Board.
+In 2019, David Zapletal is named Digital Remedy's Chief Innovation and Media Officer; Digital Remedy launches a new OTT advertising platform, Flip; Programmatic industry veteran, Alex Chatfield, VP of Sales and Account Management for Xandr Invest, joins the Digital Remedy Board of Directors; CEO and Co-founder of Advisr, Quique Nagle, is also welcomed to the Digital Remedy Board.

-2020: Digital Remedy celebrates its 20th Anniversary.

-2021: David Zapletal is named Digital Remedy's Chief Operating Officer; Entrepreneur, venture partner, investor, and operating resource in the digital media and marketing industry, Gayle Meyers joins the Digital Remedy Board of Directors as a part of the company's growth strategy for 2021 and beyond; Michael Fleischman joins the Digital Remedy Board of Directors after 10 years as CFO.
+In 2021, Michael Fleischman joins the Board of Directors after 10 years as CFO.